Music Notes Make up Our Playlist's

-Keep your playlist diverse always attempting to understand the variety of others from a very broad and accepting and welcoming perspective.
-The playlist should be evolving and challenging your contacts with others.
-Our playlist should always allow for the newness of diversity within reason to your own values.
+Keep your playlist diverse, always attempt to understand others' variety of interests, and accept and welcome perspectives.
+The playlist should evolve and challenge your contacts with others.
+Our playlist should always allow for the newness of diversity within reason of your values.

-Playlist Song #1 About a young persons journey out on their own forming opinions of life for themselves as they encounter it.
-Claire is the town He grew up in.
+Playlist Song #1 (About a young persons journey out on their own forming opinions of life for themselves as they encounter life.
+Claire is a town.)

 We All Have Different Playlists

-“Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and lo, I am with you always, even to the end of the age.”
+“Go make disciples of all the nations, baptizing them in the name of the Father and the Son; I am with you always, even to the end of the age.”
+Matthew 28:19-20.

-We all have different playlists and our circumstances may at times change them up.
-We are all human's that falter in the area of interpretation of someone’s playlist.
-We all tend to want to be followers of the unconditional love of Christ and giver's of said love.
-We all can witness well when in our roles of messenger and yet we slip when in our boxes and comfort zones.
+We all have different playlists, and our circumstances may change them up.
+As humans, we falter in interpreting someone’s playlist.
+Everyone wants to be followers of the unconditional love of Christ and givers of said love.
+We all can witness well when in our messenger roles, yet we sometimes fail when in our boxes and comfort zones.
 I pray we all improve our interpretations of others and see only that which will build His Kingdom.
-I pray we forgive the weaknesses of our humble humanity and know we want all that is to be for Him.
-Know it is hard to turn away from the things that tear it down.
-I pray we find true strength in walking for Him together.
+I pray we forgive our brokenness of humanity's weaknesses and know we want all to be for Him.
+Remember, turning away from the things that tear it down is hard.
+I pray we find real strength in walking for Him together.

 Playlist Song #2 Talk about conflict here it is Love and Relationship ~

-How about this being written on our hearts today?
+How about this being written in our hearts today?

-I love you and I know you love me, I forgive you and I know you forgive me as well.
+I love you, and I know you are the same; I forgive you, and I know you also forgive me.
 We are living for the King.
-We will make mistakes, but we will seek Him first and keep on changing our playlist, living it all for Him.
+We will make mistakes but seek Him first and keep changing our playlist, living for God's purpose.

 Proverbs 26: 20-22